 Combining the jigger with an edge kit is not a preferred solution.
 An edge kit is a personal piece of gear, and the jigger is most often team gear.
 If rescuers or riggers are wearing/using their edge kit, they are unwilling to give it up.
 If you have a jigger on one end, it is trapped and has limited use for other things.

 Having a jigger in a bumbag or just coiled rope is not a preferred solution.
-As I said above the jigger is more of team rescue gear, therefore, no need to have it in a bumbag.
-With a bumbag, the waist strap is difficult to use, difficult attach to anything easily and more difficult to pack cord.
-With no bag at all, although lightweight, is messy and can be harder to use.
+As I said above, the jigger is more of team rescue gear; therefore, no need to have it in a bumbag.
+Although lightweight with no bag, the jigger is messy and can be harder to use.
+The waist strap is difficult to use with a bumbag, attach to anything quickly, and challenging to pack cord.

-Solution: Use an upright style pod bag that can be clipped to a harness, stretcher or anchor.
+- Use an upright style pod bag that is easy to clip to a harness, stretcher or anchor.
 It is much easier to access and pack cord.

 The jigger cord is the wrong length for the purpose.
 The length depends on the intended use.
-Most of the time a 10-15m length of cord is going to be great for general purpose rigging.
-Shorter lengths, say 5m, are good if you have a specific single-use purpose in mind such as a pickoff.
-Longer lengths may be useful for particular rigging jobs but can be messy.
+Most of the time, a 10m length of cord will be great for general purpose rigging.
+Shorter lengths, say 5m, are good if you have a specific single-use purpose, such as a pickoff.
+Longer lengths may be helpful for particular rigging jobs but can be messy.

-Solution: Choose an appropriate length of cord usually 10-15m.
-If you have a one-off need for a longer jigger, clip two together end to end.
+- If you have a one-off need for a longer jigger, clip two together.

 Making a jigger

-As I mentioned at the start, this post is also about a jigger you make up yourself and not one you buy premade from the manufacturer.
-Don’t get me wrong I am a big fan of premade jigger systems for specific purposes, however, the reason I like to know how to build my own includes:
+As I mentioned initially, this post is also about a jigger you make up yourself and not one you buy premade from the manufacturer.
+Don’t get me wrong.
+I am a big fan of premade jigger systems for specific purposes.
+However, the reason I like to know how to build my own includes: